 We focused on services that employ certified personal trainers and put an emphasis on physical fitness.
 Although many of the fitness services we reviewed offer dietary advice and helpful recipes, we didn't include weight-loss programs that only focus on dieting or counting calories.

-In addition to reviewing online fitness programs, we also evaluate a variety or home fitness equipment such as treadmills, elliptical trainers, exercise bikes and home gyms.
+In addition to reviewing online fitness programs, we also evaluate a variety or home fitness equipment such as the best treadmills, best elliptical trainers, the best exercise bikes and the best home gyms.
 These machines, like online fitness services, are good alternatives to a gym membership or as complements to an online workout regimen.

 How We Tested